-There are certain exemptions from IHT.
+After calculating the value of the estate, there are certain exemptions from IHT that can be applied.
 For example, there is normally no IHT to pay where property is transferred, either by lifetime gift or on death, between spouses, or given to charity.
 There is more information on exemptions and reliefs in the section ‘what is inheritance tax?’.

-In addition, there is a nil rate of IHT on the first £325,000 of property transferred.
-This nil rate band applies to property passing on death together with any taxable gifts made within the seven years before death.
-Where the value exceeds £325,000, IHT is payable on the excess at a rate of 40%.
+In addition, there is a nil rate band of IHT on the first £325,000 of property transferred.
+This nil rate band applies to taxable, non-exempt property passing on death, together with any taxable gifts made within the seven years before death.
+Where the value exceeds £325,000, IHT is usually payable on the excess at a rate of 40%.

 There is more information on the nil rate band in the section ‘what is the nil rate band?’.

 Where can I find more help and information?